google/koladata/docs/api_reference.md

   f: The function to apply.
   *args: The positional arguments to pass to the function.
 They must all be
     views or auto-boxable into views.
+  include_missing: Whether to call fn when one of the args is None.
+If False,
+    the result will be None if any of the args is None.
   **kwargs: The keyword arguments to pass to the function.
 They must all be
     views or auto-boxable into views.